 Obviously, to breed smaller fish you don’t require a tank as big as 40 gallons, but the more space your fish have the happier they will be.

-A 40 gallon tank is a relatively large space suitable for breeding a wide range of species, including well-known tropical favorites and reef fish.
-It can be set up both as common breeding grounds and a species-specific tank.
+A 40-gallon tank is a relatively large space suitable for breeding a wide range of species, including well-known tropical favorites and reef fish.
+It can be set up both as a common breeding ground and a species-specific tank.

 40 Gallon Breeder Tank Dimensions

 Exact dimensions of each tank will vary however most of the tanks will be 36 inches in length, 18 inches in width, and 16 inches in height (36 x 18 x 16).

 Usually regular (non-breeder) 40-gallon tanks will be slightly shorter in height and much longer.